uutils/uutils.github.io/content/playground.md

 - `help` - list available commands and examples
 - `clear` - clear the terminal screen
+- `cd` - change the current working directory
+- `locale` - show or change the current locale

-Some commands (ex: `chcon`, `runcon`, etc) are not yet available in the WASM build because they depend on platform-specific syscalls not fully supported by WebAssembly/WASI yet.<br />
+Some commands (e.g. `chcon`, `runcon`, etc.) are not yet available in the WASM build because they depend on platform-specific syscalls not fully supported by WebAssembly/WASI.

 We are actively working on adding more commands as we improve WASI compatibility in uutils coreutils.